JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Previous users should link to the convo #DONE
 - Hover cards on previous users #DONE
 - Add a new location prop as currently the location is too much on the right #DONE
-- Do not show the search results div if there are no possible suggestions
+- Do not show the search results div if there are no possible suggestions #DONE
+- New database model for storing search results #DONE
+- Endpoints for fetching a user's search history and adding entries to it #DONE
+- If user submits a query it should save it to the search results
-- If user submits a query, then it should search again and filter the results, removing the previously messaged users
+- Then it should search again and filter the results, removing the previously messaged users
 - Selector for only messages or Users
 - Back button which will show the previous users again
 - Clear all button to delete all search results
 - Previous search results for logged in users
+- If a user starts typing it should hide the previous users and show the previous search results
-- Most recently messaged users should appear on the main page
+- Most recently messaged users should appear on the main page - check the messages and their createdAt to decide this

 ## Extended Message features
 - Add a message icon on the profile page